 Capacity building and transfer of technology are key issues in the sustainable development of geothermal resources.
 Many industrialised and developing countries have significant experience in the development and operations of geothermal installations for direct use and/or electricity production.
 It is important that they open their doors to newcomers in the field.
-We need strong international cooperation for the transfer of technology and the financing of geothermal development in order to meet the Millennium Development Goals and tackle the threats of climate change.
+We need strong international cooperation in the transfer of technology and the financing of geothermal development in order to meet the Millennium Development Goals and the threats of climate change.

-Iceland has made a significant contribution to transfer technology from its geothermal industry to other countries, to enable them to build up capacity in geothermal science and engineering.
+Iceland has made a significant contribution to transfer technology from the geothermal industry to other countries, to capacity building in geothermal science and engineering.
 The Government of Iceland and the United Nations University (UNU) decided in 1978 to establish the UNU Geothermal Training Programme in Iceland (UNU-GTP).
-Specialized training is offered in geological exploration, borehole geophysics, reservoir engineering, chemistry of thermal fluids, environmental studies, geothermal utilization, and drilling technology (www.os.is/unugtp/).
-The aim is to assist developing countries and Central and Eastern European countries with significant geothermal potential to build up groups of specialists covering most aspects of geothermal exploration and sustainable development.
+Specialized training is offered in geological exploration, borehole geology, geophysical exploration, borehole geophysics, reservoir engineering, chemistry of thermal fluids, environmental studies, geothermal utilization, and drilling technology (www.os.is/unugtp/).
+The aim is to assist developing countries and Central and Eastern European countries with significant geothermal potential to build up groups of specialists that cover most aspects of geothermal exploration and sustainable development.
 The UNU-GTP is financed mostly by the Government of Iceland.

-The Government of Iceland has secured core funding for the UNU-GTP to expand its capacity-building activities by holding annual workshops/short courses in geothermal development in selected countries in Africa (these started in 2005), Central America (these started in 2006), and later in Asia (where they will probably start in 2008).
+The Government of Iceland has secured core funding for the UNU-GTP to expand its capacity building activities by annual workshops/short courses in geothermal development in selected countries in Africa (started in 2005), Central America (started in 2006), and later in Asia (probably starting in 2008).